aspxcor/TextEditor-In-MFC/README.md

-# EasyText
+# TextEditor
-EasyText is my object-oriented programming course design work for this semester.
+TextEditor is my object-oriented programming course design work for this semester.
 It is based on the MFC framework development.
 The compilation environment is Microsoft Visual Studio.
 ## Basic Functions
 1, the program is used to create documents, support to view or edit text files, and supported file types are cpp, h, c, html and xml;